rust-lang/book/2018-edition/src/ch19-03-advanced-traits.md

 ### Using the Newtype Pattern to Implement External Traits on External Types

-In Chapter 10 in the “Implementing a Trait on a Type” section, we mentioned the orphan rule that states we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
+In Chapter 10 in the [“Implementing a Trait on a Type”] [implementing-a-trait-on-a-type] section, we mentioned the orphan rule that states we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
 It’s possible to get around this restriction using the *newtype pattern*, which involves creating a